tldr-pages/tldr/pages/common/gum.md

 `gum input --placeholder "{{value}}"`

-- Interactvely pick an option which will exit if "No" is chosen:
+- Open an interactive confirmation prompt and exit with either `0` or `1`:

 `gum confirm "{{Continue?}}" --default=false --affirmative "{{Yes}}" --negative "{{No}}" {{&& echo "Yes selected" || echo "No selected"}}`